ikrima/gamedevguide/content/dev-notes/shells/powershell.md

 Do-Something 3>   warning.txt # Writes warning output to warning.txt
 Do-Something 4>>  verbose.txt # Appends verbose.txt with the verbose output
-Do-Something 5>&1             # Writes debug output to the output stream Do-Something *>   out.txt     # Redirects all streams to out.txt
+Do-Something 5>&1             # Writes debug output to the output stream Do-Something *>&1             # Redirects all streams to stdout Do-Something *>   out.txt     # Redirects all streams to out.txt
 ```